Healthcare for The homeless day!

 Jayme Luna is an MSW student and has worked with people that are homeless.
 Jayme will be sharing some critical information around strength-based practices.
 These practices will help you work with people who are homeless in a way that promotes compassion, inclusivity, and self-determination while honoring that we are partners in caring for the homeless and that they are experts in their own lives.

-Today was important for my mission with An Insightful Journey because it is important to understand the impacts of mental illness can often be the cause for homelessness.
+Thank you for joining us today!
+It is important to understand how the impacts of mental illness can often be the cause for homelessness.

 “Mental illness can strain relationships with others, disrupt capabilities of self-care, and interrupt the routine of a daily job, which are all factors that can lead to homelessness.
 Also, people who are homeless and suffer from mental illness are more prone to problems in physical health due to neglect of self-care, leading to prevalence of respiratory infections, HIV, and substance abuse.
 Studies show that psychotic homeless individuals have a higher chance of being physically assaulted.
 A study in Baltimore showed that nearly one-third of homeless women had been raped.